BD-STEP-Tutorials/r_testing_demo/README.md

 **@return**: Tag is used to document the return value of an object.

-**@export**: Used to indicate that a specific function should be exported from the package namespace.
+**@export**: Used to indicate that a specific function should be exported from the package NAMESPACE.

 **@rdname**: By default, the .Rd file associated with objects in R will be titled _name-of-object_.Rd.
 This tag is used to specify the name of the documentation file where this object's documentation should be placed.